Pindiga Town: Festival

 Pindiga which is one of the towns and Villages in Akko Local Government area has two peculiar festivals; Eku and Tangra festival.

 Schools

-Primary schools located in Pindiga town include Central primary school, Udan-boma primary school and Gwagol primary school.
+Primary schools located in Pindiga town include Central primary school, Udan-boma primary school, Kwagol, Garin Rijiya, Sumbe, Garin Alkali primary school, GJSS Pindiga and Government Comprehensive Secondary School Pindiga.

 The only federal University found in the town is the Federal University Kashere (FUK), Gombe state.
 It is centered on pursuits and acquisition of knowledge as well as commitment to service of learning, The Motto of FUK is 'Education for Global Citizenship'.